Skip to Content

 You are the primary source of your children’s language in the early years and so it is important that you use it in a grammatically correct and stimulating way.
 Your children will learn to speak by imitating you.

-Talk to your children all the time, at every opportunity you get.
-Talk to them in the car, in the bath, while preparing supper and while playing.
+Talk to your children as often as possible, seizing every opportunity.
+Talk to them in the car, in the bath, while preparing dinner, and while playing.

 The less time children lose watching TV and other screens, the more they will engage in conversation with you and others around them.